apaz-cli/apaz-cli.github.io/blog/Thoughts_About_LLMs_Data_and_Optimization.md

 Deepseek R1 is somehow a general reasoner despite only being trained on math and code.
 There was a second more general RL phase also.
 But the ability to `<think>` is clearly a general skill that the model has learned to apply generally.
 I can ask it questions about poetry, endocrinology, niche Magic the Gathering interactions, and stuff that it has almost certainly never seen before since pretraining, that no one would think to include in their RLFT dataset, and R1 can access that information and reason about it.

 The <a href="https://assets.anthropic.com/m/74342f2c96095771/original/Natural-emergent-misalignment-from-reward-hacking-paper.pdf">Anthropic reward hacking alignment generalization paper</a> is probably way more important than we think.
+If you pull on one thing in concept space, other related things tend to follow.
+When I consider this, plus the I think there's a solid chance that this implies that it's possible through RL to learn capabilities and behaviors we don't understand yet.

+With that said, to get RL to "work" you still need to make sure those things are actually expressed in the rollouts.
+Which means the patterns already have to be there.
+And then there is still a lot of understanding of how the model is changing to be gained from reading rollouts.

 ### Claim 3.
 This also works for arbitrary non-verifiable capabilities.

-You can do this on basically any capability.
+You can pretrain on rollouts for basically any capability.
 This includes capabilities that are not verifiable.

 Suppose you want to reduce hallucinations.
 Why would you not rephrase your training data, or at least your finetuning data, to be more amenable to that?
 Build a dataset of unknowable things by generating questions from other pretraining data and filtering.
 Add refusals ("sorry I'm a language model I don't know this") with diverse phrasing so it can get a sense for when to do so.
 And/Or give the model access to a search tool or whatever.
 Generate a bunch of rollouts, filter them with an LLM, then finetune on this data.
 The result is a model that's hopefully less likely to lead users astray.